Kaiaysez/Portfolio/README.md

 * EDA, interaction terms, and model selection.

 ### [Assignment 3: Mathematical statistics](https://github.com/Kaiaysez/STAT3006-Assignment-3)
-* Properties of the regular exponential family.
+* Proving properties of the regular exponential family.
-* Properties of the EM algorithm for Gaussian Mixture Models.
+* Proving properties of the EM algorithm for Gaussian Mixture Models and deriving the update equations.
 * Maximum likelihood estimation (MLE) in the context of the EM algorithm.

 ### [Assignment 4: Implementing the EM algorithm and hypothesis testing via bootstrapping (Code: R)](https://github.com/Kaiaysez/STAT3006-Assignment-4)